chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 Avoiding writing code at all is especially important when we’re navigating a new complex idea.
 Plenty of times we’re not exactly sure how the feature we’re working on will evolve yet.
 The fewer lines of code we write, the better chance we have of changing the feature later into what we discover it actually needs to do.

 When we embrace that our code is a liability, everything becomes lighter.
 Our functionality is set free from heavyweight code drag.
-It allows our features to soar, responsive to change requests, and easily debugged - there's just not that much code to go through.
+It allows our features to soar, responsive to change requests, and easily debugged.
+There's just not that much code to go through.

+---

+[^1]: Except when the feature isn't the reason we wrote the code.
+The allure of a "proper" architecture is real.
+Fight it.
+Force every part of your code to directly contribute value now.